-ISIS's ability to behead defenseless hostages certainly should not be taken to suggest its military might.
-Its major military advance, the conquest of the city of Mosul in Iraq in 2014, was essentially a fluke.
-Its idea was to hold part of the city for a while in an effort, it seems, to free some prisoners.
-The defending Iraqi army, trained by the American military at enormous cost to U.S. taxpayers, simply fell apart in confusion and disarray, abandoning weaponry, and the city, to the tiny group of seeming invaders even though it greatly outnumbered them-even taking into account the fact that many soldiers had purchased the right to avoid showing up for duty by paying half their salary to their commanders.
-The fall of the smaller city of Ramadi a few weeks earlier was similar.
-Secretary of Defense Ashton Carter noted that although they "vastly" outnumbered the ISIS attackers, the Iraqi forces had "failed to fight."
-And the Chairman of the Joint Chiefs of Staff said the Iraqi forces weren't "driven out of Ramadi" but rather "they drove out."
+ISIS's ability to behead defenseless hostages certainly should not be taken as an indication of its military might, and its major military advance, the conquest of Mosul in Iraq in 2014, was essentially a fluke.
+Its intention seems to have been merely to hold part of the city for a while in an effort to free some prisoners.
+The far larger defending Iraqi army, trained by the American military at a cost to U.S. taxpayers of more than \$20 billion, simply fell apart in confusion and disarray, abandoning weaponry, and the city, to the tiny group of seeming invaders even though it greatly outnumbered them by perhaps 30 to one (even taking into account the fact that many soldiers had purchased the right to avoid showing up for duty by paying half their salary to their commanders).
+The fall of the smaller city of Ramadi a few weeks earlier may have been similar: Secretary of Defense Ashton Carter noted that, while "vastly" outnumbering the ISIS attackers, the Iraqi forces had "failed to fight."

-After its advances of 2014, however, the vicious group's momentum has been substantially halted, and its empire is currently under a form of siege.
-And, by holding territory, it presents an obvious and clear target for airstrikes and other methods by military opponents.
+After its startlingly easy advances of 2014, however, the vicious group's momentum has been substantially halted, and its empire is currently under siege and in retreat.

 Even by late 2014, it was being pushed back from Kobani, a strategically-located area in northern Syria, and was finding that its supply lines were overstretched and its ranks of experienced fighters were being thinned.
-The group's magazine touted the battle as proof of its strength and claimed "ISIS is ready to burn 10,000 fighters" in the fight and would "never accept to lose."
+The group's magazine claimed that ISIS was "ready to burn 10,000 fighters" in the fight and would "never accept to lose."
 However, they left after losses of a few hundred.
+63

-Over the course of the next year, it had lost some 40 percent of the territory it had held at its peak in 2014.
-In late 2015, it tried to push back by launching three offensives in Northern Iraq.
+In late 2015, it tried to push back by launching three badly-coordinated offensives in Northern Iraq.
 The fighting force in each comprised 80 to 160 fighters using, among other things, "armored bulldozers."
 They were readily beaten back.
+64 By that time, ISIS leaders were including admissions that they were fighting the "whole world" and would likely "face even greater misfortunes" in the future in their official urgings of troops to fight on.
+65